usenewroadrunner/pleaseusenewroadrunner/README.md

-# please.usenewroadrunner.com
+# please.usenewroadrunner.fyi
-please use 1.0
+## Why you should be updating roadrunner to 1.0